david-mcafee/create-react-app-amplify-templates/js/cra-template-aws-amplify/template/README.md

-# Getting Started with Create React App
+# Basic Create React App template for AWS Amplify

+For additional templates that include UI components, basic routing, etc, see my [AWS Amplify CRA Templates](https://github.com/david-mcafee/create-react-app-amplify-templates) repo.

+The following is from the original CRA README.md file:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).